 Scope

 This Annex applies to substances, combinations of substances, or items intended to be used for facial or other dermal or mucous membrane filling by subcutaneous, submucous or intradermal injection or other introduction, excluding those for tattooing, listed in Section 3 of Annex XVI to Regulation (EU) 2017/745.
-It only applies to the means for introduction into the body such as syringes, dermarollers or other similar means if they are prefilled with the substances, combinations of substances or other items listed in Section 3 of Annex XVI to Regulation (EU) 2017/745.
+This Annex only applies to the means for introduction into the body, for example syringes and dermarollers, where they are prefilled with the substances, combinations of substances or other items listed in Section 3 of Annex XVI to Regulation (EU) 2017/745.
 This Annex does not apply to active devices.

 Risk management

-When applying the risk management process established in Annex I to this Regulation, among risks associated with the device, manufacturers shall analyse the specific risks listed in Section 3 and, where relevant, adopt the specific risk control measures listed in Section 4.
+When carrying out the risk management process provided for in Annex I to this Regulation, as part of the analysis of risks associated with the device, manufacturers shall consider the specific risks listed in Section 3 of this Annex and, where relevant to the device, adopt the specific risk control measures listed in Section 4 of this Annex.

 Specific risks